sbergot/wandering-mushroom/content/2020-11-12-welcome-to-the-frozen-colony.md

 The players are at the docks.
 If they look around they see:
 - workers discharging the boat.
 Those are members of a dockers guild.
 - soldier supervising them.
 Those are paid by the company.
-- a priest his standing next to an officer.
+- a priest is standing next to an officer.
 He is representing the old kingdoms.
 - lots of beggars.
 Nobody gives anything to them.
 A dockers threatens and beats up one who comes a bit too close to one of the boxes.
 At some point the beggars move toward the priest.
 He tosses a small coin.
 Three beggars are